KaviiSuri/Hashnode-Blogs-Backup/clcowlpol000108lg1my3bjxz.md

 ### Automation

 Yeah, I already knew bash and python and a dozen more scripting/programming languages.
 But this year, I actually used them for my work.
 It was awesome!
-The things that took hours not took minutes.
+The things that took hours now took minutes.

 ### Understanding what drives me as an Engineer